Rapid and Safe Trajectory Planning over Diverse Scenes through Diffusion Composition: EXPERIMENTAL RESULTS AND DISCUSSION

-To further evaluate the safety of the proposed RSTP method, three distinct starting points are selected within obstacle-free regions of the map in both scenes $CS_1$ and $CS_2$.
-The safety metric used is the minimum distance between the vehicle vertices and both static and dynamic obstacles, with results summarized in Table \ref{tab:real_comp}.
-Even with localization uncertainty, the minimum obstacle distance recorded is \textbf{0.032 m}, confirming adequate safety margins.
+\revshort{To further evaluate the safety of the proposed RSTP method, three distinct starting points are selected within obstacle-free regions of the map in both scenes $CS_1$ and $CS_2$, with results summarized in Table \ref{tab:real_comp}.
+The safety metric used is the minimum distance between the vehicle vertices and both static and dynamic obstacles.
+Even with localization uncertainty, the mean obstacle distance recorded is \textbf{0.260 m}, confirming adequate safety margins.
 Moreover, fewer than 10\% of trajectory points fall within the defined danger threshold, indicating that only a minor segment of the planned trajectory poses a potential collision risk.
-Thus, the composed model proves to be sufficiently safe in the context of real-world uncertainty.
+Thus, the composed model proves to be sufficiently safe in the context of real-world uncertainty.}{Table~\ref{tab:real_comp} uses three starts in each scene and reports minimum vehicle--obstacle distance.
+Despite localization uncertainty, the mean clearance is \textbf{0.260 m}, and fewer than 10\% of points enter the danger threshold.}